mabiesen/microbit_group_presentation/README.md

 For those new to programming, a library is a file containing code for use in projects.
 A library is no different from the scripts that a programmer typically writes: all programming logic remains the same.
 By "importing" a library, you are able to use the functions contained in that library.
 This has the benefit of keeping your application easy to read and reducing repetition while adding new functionality.

-What libraries are offered with the microbit?
+What functions are offered by the Microbit library?
 Everything and the kitchen sink, practically:
 1. robotic speech library.
 Connect headphones to pins 0 and ground with alligator clips and listen!
 The sound is fait, a separately powered speaker might be ideal.
 2. neopixel library - control arrays of neopixels wth your microbit!
 The microbit can power up to 8 neopixels at a time on its own, or all of them if the neopixels are powered separately.
 3. Gestures library - because we have an accelerometer on board, the microbit is also able to sense gestures such as shake, up, down, left, right, or fall.